google866650536d849124.html

 The six classes of fire are:

-4. Class D: Class D fires involve flammable metals, such as magnesium, titanium, and sodium.
-These types of fires require special precautions and extinguishing agents, as ordinary water-based extinguishers can make the fire worse by causing a violent reaction with the metal.
-To extinguish a Class D fire, specialized dry powder extinguishing agents are typically used.
-These agents work by smothering the fire and preventing the metal from reacting with oxygen in the air.
+4. Class D: Class D fires involve flammable metals like magnesium, titanium, and sodium.
+These fires require special precautions and extinguishing agents, as water-based extinguishers can worsen the situation by causing a violent reaction to the metal.
+Specialized dry powder extinguishing agents are typically used to smother the fire and prevent the metal from reacting with oxygen.
 Sand or other non-combustible materials can also be used to cover the fire and cut off its oxygen supply.
-It is important to note that Class D fires can be very dangerous and should only be attempted to be extinguished by trained professionals with the appropriate equipment and protective gear.
-If you encounter a Class D fire, immediately evacuate the area and call for help.
+Class D fires are extremely dangerous and should only be handled by trained professionals with the proper equipment and protective gear.
+If you encounter a Class D fire, evacuate immediately and call for help.

 fire extinguishers hose reel